pjcigan/obsplanning/examples/overview.md

 # [205.54841666666667, 28.377277777777778]
 ```

-At the moment, only Simbad queries by target name are implemented here; in the future other query services will be added.
-Under the hood, this is simply calling ```astroquery.simbad.Simbad.query_object(stringname, **kwargs)```, so you can alternatively call astroquery manually with other services like NED or many others of your choice.
+At the moment, only astropy and Simbad queries by target name are implemented here; in the future other query services will be added.
+Under the hood, this is simply calling ```astroquery.simbad.Simbad.query_object(stringname, **kwargs)``` or ```SkyCoord.from_name(stringname, **kwargs)```, so you can alternatively call these functions manually with other services like NED or many others of your choice, and to get more customization.